dhis2/developer-portal/docs/guides/debug-instance.md

 ```

 :::note
-**Note:** In Chrome 94, the command-line flag `--disable-features=SameSiteByDefaultCookies,CookiesWithoutSameSiteMustBeSecure` will be removed.
+In Chrome 94, the command-line flag `--disable-features=SameSiteByDefaultCookies,CookiesWithoutSameSiteMustBeSecure` will be removed.
 :::

 > This disables legitimate security behaviors in your browser, so proceed with caution!
 We recommend that you only disable this flag when actively debugging a DHIS2 application.